ROOKIE CARD (ROOKIE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ROOKIE CARD Historical Price

-According to the latest data gathered on ROOKIE CARD live price page, the current price of ROOKIE CARD is 0.000020USD.
+According to the latest data gathered on ROOKIE CARD live price page, the current price of ROOKIE CARD is 0.000019USD.
 The circulating supply of ROOKIE CARD(ROOKIE) is

 In the past 24 hours, ROOKIE CARD has shown a price movement of